|The Danfords, from left to right: Melvin, Ada, grandchildren Ernest and Clara, and extended family member Sam Synder, c.1919.|

 When World War II came, Pickletown was just like any other small town in the U. S., with its victory gardens and stars in the windows for the boys in the service.
 The women in the neighborhood traded or borrowed stamps to buy sugar and meat.
 The biggest decision was when it came time to buy shoes.
 Only one pair a year was allowed.
 Little girls wanted the pretty ones, but had to get a pair that would last a year.
 The demand for chickens was great because they did not require meat stamps.
 Mr. Seifert quit his job as soda fountain repairmen for the Standard Bottling Company in Denver, and moved a little house onto their property for a hatchery.
 They supplied chickens for most of the meat markets in Littleton and Englewood.
 The sky was always filled with formations of airplanes from Lowry Field.
 They terrified the chickens.
 Chicken feed came in printed cotton sacks that were saved to make dresses.

 Paul and Myrtle Johnson moved to 5900 South Pennsylvania in 1942, (southeast corner of Orchard and Pennsylvania).
 On their five acres they had cows and sold milk.
 South of them lived Claude and Ruth Sly.
-There was a war on, and Mrs. Sly kept children for working mothers.
+There was a war on, and Mrs. Sly took care of children for working mothers.

 Neighbors helped one another.
 When the Seiferts needed a building moved, Mr. Maier next door helped jack it up and put rollers under it.
 Then he used his big truck to push it to its new location.
 People loaned tools and farming equipment, helped build houses and stayed with a family after the death of a loved one.
 Children earned real wages for pulling weeds for ten cents an hour.